 Adjustable beds are sometimes used to help address the problems caused by sleep apnea – specifically obstructive sleep apnea.
 Obstructive sleep apnea occurs when the airways become restricted due to relaxation and closure of soft tissue in the throat and at the back of the mouth.
 When this occurs, it is often accompanied by snoring.

 An adjustable bed can be used to elevate the upper body in the same way as it is used to alleviate snoring.
 This results in the head being raised above the chest.
-Raising the head reduces the pressure being placed in the throat area and helps promote airflow while you sleep.
+Raising the head reduces the pressure placed on the throat area and helps promote airflow while you sleep.
 This can have the effect of reducing sleep apnea.

 RELATED